 The journalist who wrote the piece, Andy Pemberton, wondered: “What kind of person shares information with the world the minute they get it?
 And just who are the “followers” willing to tune into this rolling news service of the ego?”

-He then consulted various psychologists and philosophers, collecting a series of quotes assembed to patholologise of Twitter use:
+He then consulted various psychologists and philosophers, collecting a series of quotes assembed to patholologise Twitter use:

 The clinical psychologist Oliver James has his reservations.
 “Twittering stems from a lack of identity.
 It’s a constant update of who you are, what you are, where you are.
 Nobody would Twitter if they had a strong sense of identity.”